masogit/am-browser-doc/docs/features/myassets.md

-My Assets module displays out-of-box views to any type of AM users.
-Before views can be showed, they must be customized by user with admin rights.
+My Assets module presents out-of-the-box views to any type of AM users.
+Before the views can be presented, they must be customized by user with admin rights.
 Admin users set category to My Assets while defining views.
-To normal type user, this module is their default page.
+To common users, this module is the default page.

 ## Default views

-In AM Browser 1.1, apart from Summary section, we have provided you four sections of out-of-box views by default:
+In AM Browser 1.1, apart from the Summary section, there are four sections of out-of-the-box views:

 - PC
 - Software
 - Organization
 - Request

-You will easy find assets data related self from this module.
+You can easily find the your asset data with this module.

 ## Summary

-Display a dashboard for aggregation data from all views in My Assets module.
+Display a dashboard for the aggregation data from all views in the My Assets module.

 ![SAM screen shot](img/myassets1.PNG)

 ## Customization

-This module serves as a shortcut representation of group of views, as its data comes from views with user account info as query condition.
+This module serves as a shortcut of the group of views, its data comes from views and the user account information is used as query condition.
 Each user sees different data from the group views.
-To achieve that scenario, you need to follow below rules while defining views.
+The following rules apply when you define views.
-In addition, in this module, there is no limited number of views can be or which kind of data could be presented.
+In addition, this module does not limit the number of views or the type of the data to be presented.

 ![SAM screen shot](img/myassets2.PNG)

 **Rules**:

-- Category name MUST **My Assets**
+- Category name MUST be **My Assets**
-- Define at least one group by field - aggregation data will display in Summary page
+- Define at least one "group by" field - aggregation data will be displayed on the Summary page
 - Define proper AQL conditions

-> Ensure each view in My Asset category included these kinds of AQL conditions:
+> Ensure each view in the My Asset category includs these types of AQL conditions:

 > - User = **currentuser**
 > - Portfolio.User.Supervisor = **currentuser**